-In Year 11, students will complete two sets of mock exams in December and March.
+In Year 11, students will complete one set of mock exams in February.
 These mock exams will allow students the opportunity to sit both Language papers as well as a further practice of both Literature papers.
 Such exams will be marked and graded according to GCSE criteria and grade boundaries as set out by the exam board (AQA).

 As well as mock examinations, students at Key Stage 4 will also have the opportunity to complete exam questions and past papers for homework.